Tinnitus Claim: Claim Compensation For Noise Induced Tinnitus And Hearing Loss

 - Tinnitus Claim Summary

 - Free Specialist Solicitor Legal Help – Online / By Phone

 What is a tinnitus claim?

 A tinnitus claim is a claim for compensation from a current or former employer for hearing damage caused by exposure to excessive noise in the workplace.
-It forms part of a noise induced hearing loss or industrial deafness claim.

 What are the symptoms of tinnitus?